Political status of Kosovo: Under Slobodan Milošević

 The much harder-line Milošević pushed for a tougher policy towards the Kosovo Albanians.
-On 28 March 1989 he had the Serbian Constitution amended to give the Serbian Assembly exclusive rights to decide on the constitutional structure of the country, overturning the veto right of Kosovo and Vojvodina.
-According to a disproven claim in the ICTY indictment of Milošević, when the proposed amendments were put before the Kosovo Assembly, the majority of the Assembly's members abstained in protest and the vote failed to reach the necessary two-thirds supermajority.
+On 28 March 1989, he had the Serbian Constitution amended to give the Serbian Assembly exclusive rights to decide on the constitutional structure of the country, overturning the veto right of Kosovo and Vojvodina.
+According to a disproven claim in the ICTY indictment of Milošević, when the proposed amendments were put before the Kosovo Assembly, the majority of the Assembly's members abstained in protest, and the vote failed to reach the necessary two-thirds supermajority.
 The speaker of the Assembly nonetheless declared that the amendments had passed and they were duly enacted.
-The ICTY indictment was refuted in court by Vukašin Jokanović who was the president of the Kosovo Assembly at the time during the trial.
-He provided the court with a video recording of the vote along with the stenographic notes of the assembly session which clearly showed the assembly members voting in favour of the constitutional amendments by the required majority.
+The ICTY indictment was refuted in court by Vukašin Jokanović, who was the president of the Kosovo Assembly at the time during the trial.
+He provided the court with a video recording of the vote along with the stenographic notes of the assembly session, which clearly showed the assembly members voting in favour of the constitutional amendments by the required majority.

-The following year, a new Serbian Constitution was enacted that drastically reduced the powers of the autonomous provinces, reserving many formerly autonomous rights to the central authorities in Belgrade.
-It also changed back the name of Kosovo from the Socialist Autonomous Province of Kosovo to the Autonomous Province of Kosovo and Metohija, returning the province to the status predating the 1970s and using the Serbian name for the western part of the region.
+The following year, a new Serbian Constitution was enacted, drastically reducing the powers of the autonomous provinces, while reserving many formerly autonomous rights to the central authorities in Belgrade.
+Furthermore, it also changed back the name of Kosovo from the Socialist Autonomous Province of Kosovo to the Autonomous Province of Kosovo and Metohija, returning the province to the status predating the 1970s and using the Serbian name for the western part of the region.

 The 1990 constitution was strongly resisted by Kosovo's Albanians, who set up a "shadow" government to parallel the official Serb-dominated establishment.
 The Albanian-dominated Kosovo Assembly passed an unofficial resolution declaring Kosovo an independent entity within Yugoslavia, equivalent in status to the existing republics.
-A few days later the Kosovo Assembly was formally dissolved by the Serbian parliament on 5 July 1990, all its laws declared invalid and its legislative functions transferred to the Belgrade legislature.
-On 22 September 1991, the deposed Albanian members of the Kosovo Assembly met secretly in Pristina to declare Kosovo an independent sovereign state, the "Republic of Kosova".
-Albania was the only country to recognize the independence.
+However, a few days later, on 5 July 1990, the Serbian parliament formally dissolved the Kosovo Assembly, alongside declaring all its laws invalid, and transferring its legislative functions back to the Belgrade legislature.
+On 22 September 1991, the deposed Albanian members of the Kosovo Assembly held a secret meeting in Pristina, where they proclaimed Kosovo as a sovereign and independent state, officially named the "Republic of Kosova."
+Despite their efforts, the country failed to achieve diplomatic recognition by the international community, with the neighboring Albania being the only country to recognize the Republic of Kosovo's independence.

-Kosovo independence was also not supported by the international community, which had maintained a consistent policy since 1991 of upholding the existing borders of the individual republics of Yugoslavia.
-On 10 October 1991 the CSCE (now the Organization for Security and Co-operation in Europe) warned that member states would "never ... recognize any changes of borders, whether external or internal, brought about by force."
-The United States, the European Community and the Soviet Union issued a joint statement on 18 October 1991 reaffirming these principles.
+Additionally, despite formally recognizing Croatia and Slovenia's declarations of independence, which took place in 1991, in the aftermath of both countries' independence referendums, the international community nevertheless refused to extend diplomatic support to Kosovo's independence, arguing in favor of upholding the existing borders of the individual republics of Yugoslavia.
+On 10 October 1991, the CSCE (now the Organization for Security and Co-operation in Europe) warned that member states would "never ... recognize any changes of borders, whether external or internal, brought about by force."
+The United States, the European Community, and the Soviet Union issued a joint statement on 18 October 1991 reaffirming these principles.